 Due to spine issues that affect my balance, I have fallen several times over the past 10 years.
-The details are too nasty to go into, but the last incident involved spilled blood and a brain scan (milkshakes and soups were my diet for about two weeks).
+The details are too nasty to go into, but the last incident involved spilled blood and a brain scan (my diet for two weeks consisted of milkshakes and soups).

 Thankfully, I never fractured a bone during any of these falls and gave myself a pat on the back for great bone health — that was until I had a DXA bone densitometry, or a bone density test as it’s commonly called, after my last fall.
 I am now considered to have osteopenia, a precursor to osteoporosis, and am at moderate risk for fracture due to a low bone density score in my left and right femur necks, which are located in the hip sockets.